 Later on, in the Roman Empire, more advanced air conditioning was introduced.
 Using their famous aqueducts, some wealthy Romans circulated cold, fresh water from upstream through pipes fitted inside their villas.
 During the ‘dies canicula’, a Roman term for the hot period of weather between July and mid-August, Romans who couldn’t afford cooled pipes would congregate at the public baths.
 Here, they would find the frigidarium, a large cold pool.

 The White Horse Temple in China, built during the Han Dynasty (202 BC–220 AD), had a Cool Hall.
 Inside, rotary fans powered party by water, party by human hands, chilled the elite during the hot summer days.

-In the Middle East, Persians built wind towers known as ‘wind catchers’ which were fitted with windows through the prevailing winds would sweep.
-With the help of interior vanes, the cooler air was introduced into homes and the warm air was sucked out.
+In the Middle East, Persians built wind towers known as ‘wind catchers’ which were fitted with windows through which the prevailing winds would sweep.
+With the help of interior vanes, the cooler air was introduced into homes, and the warm air was sucked out.

 Later, in 1820, Michael Faraday learned that by compressing ammonia, the gas becomes a liquid.
 As it evaporated, the ammonia cooled the air inside his lab.